Most homeowners making profit on sales, despite downturn

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-CoreLogic's pain and gain survey indicates 98.1 percent of properties resold in the three months ended June (Q2/ 2022) made a gross profit or gain on the previous purchase price.
+CoreLogic NZ's pain and gain survey indicates 98.1 per cent of properties resold in the three months ended June (Q2/ 2022) made a gross profit or gain on the previous purchase price.

 That was a one-point decline on the March quarter.